TedLeRoy/katacoda-scenarios/hello-world/intro.md

 ### Scenario

-A user, *bob*, wants to be able to connect from one system, system 1, to a remote system, system 2, with SSH using key-based authentication.
+A user, *bob*, wants to be able to connect from one system, System 1, to a remote system, System 2, with SSH using key-based authentication.

 ### Discussion